N4yth/Boken_project/README.md

 * Robust and secure Python framework.

-* Allows us to integrate an ORM to work easily with the database.
+* Includes a powerful ORM to interact easily with the database.

 * The Django REST Framework module makes it easy to create APIs.